syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Displaying labels after fixed interval

-To display the labels after a fixed interval n, set the [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CategoryAxis~Interval.html) property of `ChartAxis` to n.
-The default value of interval is 1, i.e., all the labels will be displayed by default.
+To display labels after a fixed interval n, set the [`Interval`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CategoryAxis~Interval.html) property of `ChartAxis` to n.
+The default value of interval is 1, so all the labels will be displayed by default.

 {% tabs %}